 Additionally, BranchCache will improve efficiency and internet speeds for a WAN connection.

-This is a significant benefit for large schools and universities as they’re likely to have thousands of devices on their internet at any given time.
+This is a significant benefit for large schools and universities as they will likely have thousands of devices on their internet at anytime.

 Enhanced security features

-Windows Education comes equipped with two enhanced security features: credential protection and endpoint detection and response.
+Windows Education has two enhanced security features: credential protection and endpoint detection and response.